01-edu/public/subjects/forum/moderation/README.md

 ### Objectives

-You must follow the same [principles](https://public.01-edu.org/subjects/forum/) as the first subject.
+You must follow the same [principles](../README.md) as the first subject.

-The `forum-moderation` will be based on a moderation system.
+The `forum moderation` will be based on a moderation system.
 It must present a moderator that, depending on the access level of a user or the forum set-up, approves posted messages before they become publicly visible.

 - The filtering can be done depending on the categories of the post being sorted by irrelevant, obscene, illegal or insulting.